 35. Reusable Container for Takeaway

 If you do choose to get takeaway food, look for establishments that use eco-friendly, recyclable or compostable food containers, utensils, and napkins.
-Store your meal in a reusable food container and completely avoid using styrofoam (polystyrene) at all costs as this can be toxic for your food and when polluted into the environment.
+Store your meal in a reusable food container and completely avoid using styrofoam (polystyrene) as there is some evidence it can leach out of containers and into food and drinks.
+A potential risk that’s not worth taking if you ask me.
+The Greenlunch Bento Box (link to read reviews on Amazon) is made from non-toxic stainless steel and is space-efficient making it a functional option for any meal outing.

 36. Carry Utensils